shorif2000/invoices/README.md

 4. Create a simple list page to show the result
 5. Create a MySQL query that return the quantity of Lines by Invoice (It is not necessary link this query to your sourcecode)

-## Info
-- The structure or the DB with some examples can be find on /dump
-- Use the framework of your preference
-- Send your test zipped
-- List on README.md all files with your own code

-Good luck :)